MiniZinc/libminizinc/en/minizinc_ide.rst

     The solver configuration window

 :numref:`fig-solver-conf` shows the configuration window.
 The first section (marked with a ``1`` in a red circle) contains a drop-down menu to select the *solver configuration*.
-In this case, a built-in configuration for the OSI-CBC solver was selected.
+In this case, a built-in configuration for the COIN-BC solver was selected.
 You can make this configuration the default (the MiniZinc IDE will remember this setting), you can reset all values to the defaults, and you can make a clone of the configuration.
 Cloning a configuration is useful if you want to be able to quickly switch between different sets of options.

 Note that any changes to the built-in configurations will be lost when you close the IDE.
 Any changes to a cloned configuration are saved as part of the *project* (see :numref:`ch-ide-projects`).